IFB-ElixirFr/sandboxbioscenarios/session04/steps/step03.md

 import Execute from "components/Execute.svelte";
 </script>

-We previously introduced standard input and standard output.
+We previously introduced standard input and standard output and pointed out that the input and output of a Unix command are also called streams.

-The input and output of a Unix command are also called streams.
 Changing their default values (keyboard and screen) is called **redirection**.

 In addition to standard input (**stdin**) and standard output (**stdout**), there is a third stream called standard error (**stderr**).

 <img src="/data/ifb-4/stream_in_out_err.png" style="max-width:100%" alt="error stream of a command">

-By default, **stderr** is also displayed on the screen.
+By default, **stderr** is also displayed on the terminal.
 It may contain errors, but also warnings and logs, depending on the command and its parameters.

 The following command generates an error (searching for a word in a file is correct, but not in a directory):

 <Execute command="grep foo /shared/data/bank/homo_sapiens" />

-The error message will be directed to the **stderr** stream, which is printed on the screen by default.
+The error message will be directed to the **stderr** stream, which is printed on the terminal by default.

 The **stderr** stream may be empty if the Unix command runs without error.